-To make sure your home is ready for its newest addition, go room-by-room with our list of things to do:
+To make sure your home is ready for your family’s newest addition, go room by room and implement our babyproofing tips.

-- Remove any kitchen towels from the oven door, because if your baby pulls on them, the door could actually open.
+- Remove any kitchen towels from the oven door.
+If your baby pulls on them, the door could open and be a major hazard.

-- Move pet food dishes off the floor and out of reach as your furry friend finishes eating.
+- Move pet food dishes off the floor and out of reach once your pet is done eating.

-- Attach the TV to the entertainment stand, or mount it to the wall so it’s more stable and secure.
+- Attach the TV to the entertainment stand or mount it to the wall so it’s more stable and secure.

 - Make sure any breakable items and indoor plants are out of reach.